Biden running mate search zeroes in on group that includes at least four black women

 “We got a 129-question survey to answer,” said former Housing and Urban Development secretary Julián Castro, who was vetted by Hillary Clinton’s campaign in 2016.
 “You sit for hours with teams of lawyers to go over your personal, financial, political history.”

-Biden has tasked a group of four allies - former senator Christopher J. Dodd, D-Conn., Rep. Lisa Blunt Rochester, D-Del., Los Angeles Mayor Eric Garcetti and former White House counsel Cynthia Hogan - to spearhead his running mate selection process.
+Biden has tasked a group of four allies — former senator Chris Dodd, D-Conn.; Rep. Lisa Blunt Rochester, D-Del.; Los Angeles Mayor Eric Garcetti; and former White House counsel Cynthia Hogan — to spearhead his selection process.

 Of the group getting a closer look from the campaign, Harris stands out for her experience on the national political stage.
 She is the only black woman in America who is currently either a U.S. senator or a governor, and she ran for president against Biden in the Democratic primaries.